 5. DIY Like a Pro: Step-by-Step Guide to Adjusting Your Shower Door Hinges

-Do you think you need a plumber for every drip or squeak?
+Do you think every drip or squeak requires a plumber?
 Think again.
-Armed with a few tools and these expert-approved steps, you can tackle your own shower door hinge adjustment in minutes—saving money and increasing the longevity of your door.
+With a few simple tools and these expert-backed steps, you can easily tackle your shower door hinge adjustment in minutes—saving both money and the longevity of your door.

 What You’ll Need: